-Duck feet describes a lower body postural misalignment in which your feet turn outward at 45-degree angles when you’re standing or walking.
+Duck feet, or duck-footed, posture describes a lower body postural misalignment in which your feet turn outward at 45-degree angles when you’re standing or walking.

 Various postural imbalances caused by the development of tightness and weakness in opposing muscle groups can lead to this condition.